redbadger/awesome-badger/_posts/2026-03-09-wasm-beyond-the-browser-and-back-again.md

 | Extension language | Rust (WASM) + TypeScript (browser APIs) | Pure Rust (WASM + native binary) |
 | Update mechanism | Manual rebuild and reload | Zed extension marketplace + GitHub releases |

 The most significant difference is in what the WASM module actually does.
 In the browser extension, WASM is the brain — it makes decisions that drive the extension's behaviour.
-In the Zed extension, WASM is the hands — it performs a mechanical task (downloading a binary) and then steps aside.
+In the Zed extension, WASM is the hand — it performs a mechanical task (downloading a binary) and then steps aside.

 This difference comes down to platform constraints: